metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_alertmanager_config_v1alpha1_manifest.md

 - `send_resolved` (Boolean) Whether or not to notify about resolved alerts.
 - `source` (String) Backlink to the sender of the notification.
 - `tags` (String) Comma separated list of tags attached to the notifications.
-- `update_alerts` (Boolean) Whether to update message and description of the alert in OpsGenie if it already existsBy default, the alert is never updated in OpsGenie, the new message only appears in activity log.
+- `update_alerts` (Boolean) Whether to update message and description of the alert in OpsGenie if it already exists By default, the alert is never updated in OpsGenie, the new message only appears in activity log.

 <a id="nestedatt--spec--receivers--opsgenie_configs--api_key"></a>
 ### Nested Schema for `spec.receivers.opsgenie_configs.api_key`

 Required:

 - `key` (String) The key of the secret to select from.
 Must be a valid secret key.

 Optional:

-- `name` (String) Name of the referent.This field is effectively required, but due to backwards compatibility isallowed to be empty.
-Instances of this type with an empty value here arealmost certainly wrong.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
+- `name` (String) Name of the referent.
+This field is effectively required, but due to backwards compatibility is allowed to be empty.
+Instances of this type with an empty value here are almost certainly wrong.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
 - `optional` (Boolean) Specify whether the Secret or its key must be defined